disstillwill/COS217-Demo/README.md

 * The footer does not stick to the bottom if the page content is not long enough
 * Some of the page content was not converted to HTML from Markdown correctly
+* The site is not fully responsive, header links don't collapse on smaller widths